 CAD Integration.
-In 1993, the Company released ProFEA, the first independent design analysis software to be fully integrated inside the user interface of Parametric Technology's Pro/ENGINEER CAD product.
+In 1993, the Company released ProFEA, the first independent design analysis software to be fully integrated inside the user interface of a CAD product.
+ProFEA, which is integrated into Parametric Technology's Pro/ENGINEER CAD product, provides the large number of design engineers who use Pro/ENGINEER with a means to perform up-front design analysis and optimization without having to learn a new graphical user interface.
 In 1995, the Company introduced AutoFEA, integrated inside the AutoCAD package from AutoDesk.
-In 1996, the Company introduced a service whereby ANSYS analysis software can be integrated inside Computervision's CADDS application.
+In 1996, the Company introduced a service whereby ANSYS analysis software can be integrated inside Computervision's CADDs application.